Gyumeijie/travis-ci.TRY/README.md

 ### #2 The id_rsa should be unencrypted

-if the `id_rsa` is encrypted, then travis will ask `Enter passphrase for /home/travis/.ssh/id_rsa`, the following shoes how encrypted id_rsa and unencrypted one look like.
+if the `id_rsa` is encrypted, then travis will ask `Enter passphrase for /home/travis/.ssh/id_rsa`, the following shows how encrypted id_rsa and unencrypted one look like.

 A encrypted id_rsa file: